 This Guy Wants to Help You Download Your Brain

 Ever wanted to download a copy of your own brain?
-Say you had a serious car crash, for example – wouldn't it be nice to take out your damaged brain and replace it with a replica you'd downloaded and stashed away prior to the accident?
-Or perhaps over time you could even build a collection of brains, each storing different memories, thoughts and dreams that equate, in a sense, to different versions of you?
-Something like that might come in handy when you're trying to throw off your inhibitions about various things.
-Such as a fear of asking out hot people, or an anxiety around bungee ropes, or a reluctance to believe that scientists could one day pull something like this off.
+Say you went through a serious car crash, for example—wouldn't it be nice to take out your damaged brain and replace it with a replica you'd downloaded and stashed away prior to the accident?
+Or perhaps over time you could even build a collection of brains, each storing different memories, thoughts, and dreams that would equate, in a sense, to different versions of you?
+Something like that might come in handy when you're trying to throw off various neuroses, like a fear of asking out hot people or an anxiety about bungee ropes, or a reluctance to believe that scientists could one day pull something like this off.

-There are people trying.
-Last month, the Japanese managed to simulate one second of brain activity with a supercomputer; last summer, some German scientists unveiled a remarkably high-res, 3D digital model of the human brain; and, last April, the Obama administration announced the formation of the BRAIN Initiative, a research endeavour projected to cost hundreds of millions of dollars and take over a decade to complete.
+There are people trying to make this a reality.
+Last month, a Japanese supercomputer managed to simulate one second of human brain activity; last summer, some German scientists unveiled a remarkably high-res 3D digital model of the human brain; and last April, the Obama administration announced the BRAIN Initiative, a research endeavour projected to cost hundreds of millions of dollars and take over a decade to complete.
 Its humble goal?
-To map every single one of the tens of billions of neurons in the human brain, creating a "connectome" – a comprehensive map of the brain's neural connections.
+To map every single one of the tens of billions of neurons in the human brain, creating a "connectome"—a comprehensive diagram of the brain's neural connections.

-Theoretically, a complete connectome of an individual's brain would constitute a copy of the pathways between every memory, thought and experience that person had ever had.
-The implications of this kind of in-depth knowledge of brain function are wide-reaching, but at this point still largely speculative.
+Theoretically, a complete connectome of an individual's brain would constitute a copy of the pathways between every memory, thought, and experience that person had ever had.
+The implications of this kind of precise knowledge of a brain are far-reaching, but at this point still largely speculative.

-Current procedures for brain imaging on a micro-scale level tend to be incredibly time-consuming, costly and require the destruction (via slicing and/or dyeing) of the brain being studied.
-But with the freakish, robotic march of progress, the tech required is being built and improved upon, and some futurists suggest that humans will be able to download and store copies of their brains within the next two decades.
+Current procedures for brain imaging on a micro level tend to be incredibly time-consuming, costly, and require the destruction (via slicing and/or dyeing) of the brain being studied.
+But with the freakish, robotic march of progress, the technology required is being built and improved upon, and some futurists suggest that humans will be able to download and store copies of their brains within the next two decades.
 Naturally, labs the world over want to get there first, but I couldn't find many that are already trying to sell the tech to you.

 One I did find is Brain Backups.
-Headed up by 32-year-old Russell Hanson, the neuroinformatics startup aims to map the human brain, non-invasively and non-destructively.
-While other research groups are being formed and funded through government granting agencies, Brain Backups hopes to crowdsource a great deal of its research costs by offering the future storage of all your neurons and synapses.
+Headed up by 32-year-old Russell Hanson, the neuroinformatics startup based out of Cambridge, Massachusetts, aims to map human brains without destroying them.
+While other research groups are being formed and funded through government grants, Brain Backups hopes to crowdsource a great deal of its research costs by offering the future storage of all your neurons and synapses.
 I gave Russell a call to find out his thoughts on the matter.

-VICE: My head hurts from science, Russell.
-Can you explain – in the simplest possible terms – what your company does or proposes to do?
+VICE: Can you explain—in the simplest possible terms—what your company does or proposes to do?